-A total of 150 places were offered, including one place in the Resourced Provision; the remaining 149 places were allocated as follows:
+A total of 150 places were offered, including four places in the Resourced Provision; the remaining 146 places were allocated as follows:

-- Criteria 1 No places were offered under this criteria. - Criteria 2 No places were offered under this criteria - Criteria 3 22 places were offered places under this criteria. - Criteria 4 No places were offered under this criteria. - Criteria 5 74 places were offered places under this criteria.
-The last place offered to a boy based on the elevated pass mark and distance between home and school lives 8.971 miles away. - Criteria 6 No places were offered under this criteria. - Criteria 7 11 places were offered under this criteria - Criteria 8 1 place was offered under this criteria. - Criteria 9 41 places were offered under this criteria.
-The last place offered to a boy based on this criteria lived 12.660 miles from the school.
+• Criteria 1 No places were offered under this criteria. • Criteria 2 No places were offered under this criteria • Criteria 3 17 places were offered places under this criteria. • Criteria 4 2 places were offered under this criteria. • Criteria 5 66 places were offered places under this criteria.
+The last place offered to a boy based on the elevated pass mark and distance between home and school lives 8.945 miles away. • Criteria 6 No places were offered under this criteria. • Criteria 7 6 places were offered under this criteria • Criteria 8 No places were offered under this criteria.

+on this criteria lived 11.811 miles from the school.